- This event has passed.

 Join Dr. Ibram X. Kendi, Dr. David Blight, Dr. Martha S. Jones, Dr. Peter Onuf and our moderator, Dr. Edward L. Ayers, for a conversation addressing this continually relevant question, during Mr. Jefferson’s Salon Series at the Historic Academy Theatre in downtown Lynchburg, on Thursday, September 26, from 6:30 to 8:30 p.m.

 Tickets include a post-salon reception with light hors d’oeuvres and a cash bar: $32 for adults (18+); $16 for teens 17 and under and college students with student ID; reservations are suggested.
 For more information and to purchase tickets, visit academycenter.org or call the Academy Center of the Arts Box Office at 434.846.8499.

 Dr. Ibram X. Kendi

 A professor of history and international relations, Dr. Ibram X. Kendi is the founding director of the Antiracist Research & Policy Center at American University.
-His books include Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won the 2016 National Book Award for Nonfiction, and the soon-to-be-published How to be an Antiracist.
+His books include Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won the 2016 National Book Award for Nonfiction, and the recently-published How to be an Antiracist.